-43. In response to paragraphs 102 and 103 of the Complaint, City Defendants object to the allegations contained therein as vague, ambiguous, misleading and/or incomplete and, therefore, City Defendants deny those allegations as stated.
+44. In response to paragraphs 102 and 103 of the Amended Complaint, City Defendants object to the allegations contained therein as vague, ambiguous, misleading and/or incomplete and, therefore, City Defendants deny those allegations as stated.
 City Defendants submit that any documents referenced in paragraphs 102 and 103 speak for themselves and, therefore, deny any allegations contained in said paragraphs, which are incomplete, inconsistent with those documents, attempt to re-characterize the contents of those documents, or seek to attribute meaning or relevance to those documents.
-City Defendants aver that the

-PA, which was developed in consultation with and signed by Hawai'i's SHPO, expressly provides for a comprehensive phased approach to the identification and treatment of archaeological resources, as allowed under 36 CFR § 800.4.
-This phased approach to archaeological resources was incorporated by reference into the FEIS and ROD, and is proceeding as expressly provided for in the PA.
+City Defendants aver that comprehensive evaluations of historic, cultural, and archaeological resources were performed to satisfy Section 106 and Section 4(f) prior to the issuance of the ROD.
+City Defendants further aver that the PA, which was developed in consultation with and signed by Hawai'i's SHPO, expressly provides for further identification and treatment of historic, cultural, and archaeological resources.
+This approach to the further review of resources was incorporated by reference into the FEIS and ROD, and is proceeding as expressly provided for in the PA.
 These issues were already resolved in favor of the City Defendants in a prior challenge under State law in State court, which is entitled to judicial deference or comity.